Chart Color Schemes

 Cobden faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.2%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 7.1%, followed by graduate diplomas (1.4%) and postgraduate qualifications (0.7%).
 Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (31.3%).
-A total of 24.8% of the population is actively engaged in formal education, with 10.0% in primary, 8.7% in secondary, and 1.5% in tertiary education.
+In total, 24.8% of the population is actively engaged in formal education, comprising 10.0% in primary, 8.7% in secondary, and 1.5% in tertiary education.

 A substantial 24.8% of the population actively pursues formal education.
 This includes 10.0% in primary education, 8.7% in secondary education, and 1.5% pursuing tertiary education.